The Tanaka-Thomas's Vafa-Witten invariants via surface Deligne-Mumford stacks: Calculations

 \begin{rmk} Note that if the surface DM stack $\sS$ is a smooth projective surface $S$, the formula (\ref{eqn_generating_Hilbert_scheme}) is reduced to the G\"ottsche formula

-This was the reason why \cite{TT1}, \cite{TT2} thought in the beginning that the small Vafa-Witten invariants $\vw(S)$ defined using the Behrend function is the right Vafa-Witten invariants, but eventually changed their mind by calculations that the virtual localized invariants $\VW(S)$ are the correct choice for the Vafa-Witten invariants. \end{rmk}
+This was the reason why in \cite{TT1}, \cite{TT2} Tanaka-Thomas thought in the beginning that the small Vafa-Witten invariants $\vw(S)$ defined using the Behrend function are the right Vafa-Witten invariants, but eventually changed their mind by calculations that the virtual localized invariants $\VW(S)$ are the correct choice for the Vafa-Witten invariants. \end{rmk}